General Terms and Conditions of use

 When subscribing to the Service, Consumers must register their identifiers on the Lydia Application.
 Consumers must register two identifiers, their email and their mobile phone number, associated with a password.
-The Consumer must take all the measures necessary to ensure the security of their tablet or mobile phone and their personalised security device.
-They must keep their personalised security devices absolutely secret and not communicate them to anyone.
+The Consumer must take all the measures necessary to ensure the security of their tablet or mobile phone and their personalized security device.
+They must keep their personalized security devices absolutely secret and not communicate them to anyone.

 To ensure that passwords are secure, they must respect a certain format.
 The identifiers allow the Consumer to login when the Application is opened for the first time, when the Application is disconnected and each time a connection is made with a new mobile device.

-The combination of one of the two identifiers and the password constitutes the personalised security device made available to the Consumer by Lydia, which is specific to the Consumer and placed under their protection.
+The combination of one of the two identifiers and the password constitutes the personalized security device made available to the Consumer by Lydia, which is specific to the Consumer and placed under their protection.

 Performing an operation